 The siding is cedar which was locally milled in Nebraska and the trailer was purchased used so Jamison had to do lots of work to it.

 Enjoy the rest of this awesome little home below because you’re going to love the interior:

-The house has a 30 gallon water tank installed so they can actually use it like an RV for family trips or camping.
+The house has a 30-gallon water tank installed so they can actually use it as an RV for family trips or camping.

 The stove is a 1970’s reclaimed marine stove that runs off alcohol.
 Some of the windows were bought at a Habitat for Humanity Restore which helped save him some money and allowed him to use even more recycled materials.

 I would’ve liked a larger sink so it’s easier to do dishes but would be able to make this work too if I had to.
 Or I can just do the dishes outside using a bucket.
 What would you do?

 Bathroom and Shower

 Exposed Beams Beneath Loft

 Notice how they used different interior siding on the entrance wall in the photos above and below.
 The flooring is 100% reclaimed from a barn.

 After seeing several tiny homes I think custom furniture like this is the key to making it work.
 This one, in particular, pulls out and transforms into a bed that way his kids have somewhere to sleep when they use it.
 You can see how that works in the video tour at the bottom of this page.